Credit Card Rewards Programs – Best of the Best

 - 4 Expedia+ bonus points per $1 spent on eligible Expedia purchases including flights, hotels, activities and vacation packages*

 - 2 Expedia+ bonus points per $1 spent on purchases for dining out and entertainment, including tickets to concerts, movies and sporting events*

 - 1 Expedia+ bonus point per $1 spent on other purchases*

 - Expedia+ gold status is complimentary for as long as you are a cardmember*

-- $100 Annual Air Travel Fee Statement Credit can be used toward airline incidentals on qualified airlines, Wi-Fi carries or for either the Global Entry or TSA Precheck® application fee*
+- $100 Annual Air Travel Fee Statement Credit can be used toward airline incidentals on qualified airlines, Wi-Fi carriers or for the Global Entry application fee*

 - No foreign transaction fees